pascalgutjahr/prompt_muons_wiki/source/docs/Analysis_unfolding.rst

 Unfolding
 ---------

 In this analysis, we would like to unfold the energy of the leading muon at the surface.
-This is variable is called our target variable.
+This variable is called our target variable.
 For the unfolding, we need proxies, that correlate with our target.

 Proxy Variable